grew-nlp/grew_doc/content/grewpy/modify_data.md

 corpus3bis.count(Request("X[upos=N]"))
 ```

+    4036

-Similarily to the `CorpusDraft` above, there are `GRSDraft` which can be inspected and which are mutable.
+Similarily to the `CorpusDraft` above, there is a mmodule `GRSDraft` which can be inspected and which is mutable.

 ```python_alt
 from grewpy import GRSDraft